Force Mindfulness: One Lesson from RASDAK

 Take time to play, move, and undertake crazy adventures like riding across South Dakota.
 It will freshen your mind and serve as a source of pride when you’re done.

 Want help carving some space into your week?
 Subscribe to our blog.
-We’ll send an article every Saturday evening with one big idea on business or community that will help you reflect on what is possible.
+We’ll send articles with big ideas on business or community to help you reflect on what is possible.